Sphere10/Hydrogen/docs/Blockchain/AMS.md

 * Multi-use keys: a single private/public key-pair can be used to securely sign and verify many messages.
 * Compact keys: keys are small and contain (compressed) hash commitments to OTS keys.
-* Efficient comparisons: testing if a public key derives from a private key is fast efficient.
+* Efficient comparisons: testing if a public key derives from a private key is time efficient.
 * Parameterized: the underlying OTS and CHF can be changed without affecting the AMS-layer whatsoever.
 * Quantum-resistant: AMS inherits all the PQC characteristics of the selected OTS algorithm.

-Whilst AMS is strictly a "stateful" algorithm in that the signer must "remember information" about the most recent signature, it can used in a "practically stateless" manner for blockchain/DLT use-cases.
+Whilst AMS is strictly a "stateful" algorithm in that the signer must "remember information" about the most recent signature, it can used in a "practically stateless" manner in blockchain/DLT use-cases.
 This is possible since changes to the key-store are not required in this scheme, only remembering the index of last used OTS key is necessary.
-In blockchain/DLT applications, rather than maintaining this index in a local key-store, a strictly increasing nonce field associated with to the signer object and stored in the public consensus database can be used.
-So long as this nonce is atomically and strictly increased within the same transactions that contains the signatures, no risk key re-use arising from local data corruption exists.
+Thus in blockchain/DLT applications, rather than maintaining this index in a local key-store, the blockchain maintains a public strictly increasing nonce that is associated with the signer.
+Every time a signature is generated by the signer, the public nonce field is correspondingly incremented on the public ledger as part of the consensus rules.
+So long as this nonce is atomically and strictly increased within the same transaction that contains the signature, no risk key re-use arises (which could if relying on local data-stores susceptible to local corruption).

 The AMS-layer of the scheme relies on a single cryptographic hash function (CHF) for all processing without any dependency on elliptic-curves or discrete logarithms.
 This CHF is also parameterized and, by convention, chosen to match that of the selected OTS scheme (although not strictly required).